-One of the most popular tourist destinations in all of Northern Wales is Caernarfon Castle, it simply has to be seen to understand.
+One of the most popular tourist destinations in all of Northern Wales is Caernarfon Castle; it merely has to be seen to understand.
 It is the quintessential castle with massive stone walls, gigantic turrets rising overhead and intimidating looking buildings.
-While there are no shortages of castles across the UK many of them are just ruins that don’t even look like a castle.
+While there are no shortages of castles across the UK, many of them are just ruins that don’t even look like a castle.

 History of the Castle

 Like many of the castles throughout the UK Caernarfon Castle has a long and bloody history.
 At almost 800 years old the castle was built by the English after conquering Wales.
 The king, Edward I was having a difficult time controlling the newly conquered population after killing their prince, Llywelyn ap Gruffudd and capturing another, Dafydd ap Gruffudd.
 In a bid to fortify Wales he started building castles and strongholds all over the country.